By Paul Wright | 5 November 2019, 11:29am

-I’ve been a fan of Peter Mitchell’s images of Leeds since I first saw his photograph of Mr & Mrs Hudson taken outside their newsagents in Seacroft in 1974.
+I’ve been a fan of Peter Mitchell since I first set eyes on his photograph of Mr & Mrs Hudson outside their newsagents in Seacroft, Leeds in 1974.
 A brilliant image that is part of a body of Peter’s work documenting the shops, cafe’s and factories of Leeds from the 1970s onwards.

 Peter’s striking images were an essential part of the colour documentary scene in the seventies and eighties and often featured shopkeepers and factory workers outside their places of work.
 I was interested in talking to Peter about his days back then and and how he came to photograph the changing face of the city which he now calls home.